gdm85/distrilock/README.md

 ## Other possible improvements

 * the internal map sports a `sync.RWMutex` that optimizes reads; however, read optimizations are only effective if you have a high number of collisions against the same daemon instance; an option to disable RLock could be provided for the rest of scenarios
+* `F_SETLKW` for waiting (and thus queue buildup) could be implemented, although it might need some thread trickery for the use of signals which would not be trivial in Go

 ## License